TomerGeva/CommDspy/README.md

 Function returns a 2D numpy array with "length" length rows.
 ### 0.6. upsample
 Function performs upsampling, i.e. inserting zeros between samples.
 Function receives the signal and the upsampling rate, returns the upsampled signal
+### 0.7. zoh
+Function performs Zero Order Hold (ZOH) to an input signal.
+Function is inputted with:
+* signal - input signal
+* hold_idx - number of indices to hold
 ## 1. Tx sub-package information
 ### 1.1. prbs_gen
 Function receives polynomial coefficients and an initial seed, creates binary PRBS sequences of the requested length .
 The function is inputted with: